 Sandboxing is the practice of running code or content in a restricted environment so its behavior is contained and its access to the broader system is limited.

 Sandboxing is the practice of running code or content in a restricted environment so its behavior is contained and its access to the broader system is limited.
-In plain language, it puts potentially risky activity in a more isolated box so the rest of the system is less exposed.
+In plain language, it places risky activity in a controlled box so the rest of the device stays protected.

 Sandboxing matters because not every file, process, or application can be fully trusted.
-Restricting what that code can access helps reduce the chance that one unsafe component can affect the whole device.
+Restricting what untrusted code can access limits how far a problem can spread if something goes wrong.

-Sandboxing appears in browsers, email security, endpoint protection, malware analysis, and Command Injection risk reduction.
+Sandboxing appears in browsers, email security, endpoint protection, and controlled analysis environments for suspicious files.
+It is also used to reduce the impact of Command Injection and other unsafe input by limiting what a compromised process can touch.
 Teams connect it to Application Whitelisting, Endpoint Isolation, Browser Isolation, Anti-Malware, and Secure Coding.

 It is one of the clearest examples of limiting blast radius by restricting what untrusted code can reach.

-A suspicious email attachment is opened in a restricted execution environment that prevents it from freely accessing the local system or internal network.
-That reduces the chance that one malicious file can immediately affect the endpoint broadly.
+A suspicious email attachment is opened in a restricted execution environment that blocks access to sensitive folders and internal systems.
+That reduces the chance that one risky file can immediately affect the endpoint broadly.

 Sandboxing is not the same as Endpoint Isolation.
 Isolation is often a response action on a full device, while sandboxing is a restricted environment for specific code or content.

 It is also not a guarantee that nothing can escape.
-The value depends on how strong the restrictions and the surrounding system design actually are, which is why defenders also think about Sandbox Evasion when evaluating analysis and containment quality.
+The value depends on how strong the restrictions and the surrounding system design actually are, which is why defenders consider Sandbox Evasion when evaluating analysis and containment quality.